Binh2909/REST_API_Flask/README.md

 Use command-line to run source codes: $ python flaskapi.json

 After that, open http://127.0.0.1:8080 to see the response.
-(You can use Postman to get response)
+(You can use Postman tool to get response)